bunbuntoo/bunbuntoo.github.io/_pages/home.md

 ## About Project
 **BunBunTOO** is a project born out of love -- created to spread kindness and care for rabbits everywhere.
 We share science-backed knowledge and practices to help raise awareness and make life better for bunnies around the world.
 Our mission is to promote rabbit welfare and, more broadly, animal well-being -- encouraging love and respect for all creatures, big and small.

 So, what’s behind the name **BunBunTOO**?
-It’s a playful twist on “bunnies, too,” rooted in the belief that animals, just like us, are individuals worthy of care, respect, and dignity.
-The name also comes from three special bunnies: Teddy, Orelie, and Otis — whose presence marks the beginning of this journey.
+It’s a playful twist on “bunnies, too,” rooted in the belief that bunnies, just like us, are individuals worthy of care, respect, and dignity.
+The name also comes from our three special bunnies: Teddy, Orelie, and Otis — whose presence marks the beginning of this journey.

 Curious about where all this starts?
 Find out more in [Our Story](./story) or discover the heart of our work in [Our Mission](./mission).